-And if you remain up at Jambo House, take some time to explore the resort.
-They have two different savanna viewing areas.
+Additionally, there is plenty to explore at Jambo House, including two different savanna viewing areas.
 You’ll find the viewing area in the picture below is back behind the resort’s pool.

-It’s just a short walk away from The Mara, Jiko, and Boma.
-And then, there is a larger viewing area located off the back of the main lobby.
+It’s a short walk from The Mara, Jiko, and Boma.
+Another larger viewing area is located off the back of the main lobby.

 Make sure to spend a little time wandering around the resort.
 You never know what kind of animal you might encounter!
 Plus, the grounds of the resort are absolutely breathtaking.